langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 RealWorld app doesn’t use client links, however there is a proof of concept function called ArticleListAlternate() in file ArticleList.cs which shows how shd be done

 Sometimes more than one piece of HTML must be swapped.
 In this case, the server prepares the required pieces and send them together, side-by-side.
 In RealWorld there is function called RenderPages in UIBuilder.cs which does exactly this.
 Only one piece is swapped normally (using hx-target).
 The rest use a mechanism called Out of Band swap (https://htmx.org/attributes/hx-swap-oob/) and must have the attribute hx-swap-oob = “true” (hxOob = true in HtmlSharp).
 Look for example in FollowHandler.cs to see how is done.

+### IMPORTANT

+Becasue this is a SPA, page swapping usually involves only fractions of the full page.
+However a full page must be sent to browser in at least 2 cases:
+1. When the site is first accessed
+2. When an internal link is opened in a new tab/window

+To find out when one of the two cases above is happening, HTTP headers must be consulted.
+If they include the header "HX-Request" (see <https://htmx.org/reference/#request_headers>), you are not in one of these cases.
+Otherwise, the full page must be sent to browser .
+RealWorldSharp app implements this mechanism in the backend.

 ## 5. Backend